itmat/Normalization/README.md

 #####B. Input Directory Structure
 - Give `STUDY` directory a unique name.
-- Make sure the unaligned reads and alignment outputs(SAM files) are in each sample directory inside the `READS` folder.
+- Make sure the unaligned reads and alignment outputs (SAM files) are in each sample directory inside the `READS` folder.
-- All alignment files (SAM files) MUST have the same name.
+- All alignment files (SAM files) **MUST have the same name**.
 - SAM files should have unique read ids.

 <pre>